ACDR/homebridge-yamaha-avr/README.md

 ## Build Plugin

 TypeScript needs to be compiled into JavaScript before it can run.
-The following command will compile the contents of your [`src`](./src) directory and put the resulting code into the `dist` folder.
+The following command will compile the contents of the [`src`](./src) directory and put the resulting code into the `dist` folder.

 ```
 npm run build